-In the event you have been locked out of your room during regular hall office business hours, a spare key can be issued by the residence hall office staff for a maximum of seventy-two hours.
+In the event you have been locked out of your room during regular area office business hours, a spare key can be issued by the office staff for a maximum of seventy-two hours.
 After seventy-two hours, an administrative lock change will be executed for security purposes.
 Present your valid TCNJ picture ID for confirmation; if your ID is not immediately available, the office staff can validate your identity through alternate means.
 After midnight, when the residence hall office is closed, students who are locked out can contact the staff on duty by calling the hall office.
 We emphasize the importance of carrying your keys with you at all times.
 Repeated negligence may result in disciplinary action.
 See the Key Policy listed under Policies and Regulations for specific details.

 Upon moving into the hall, you will receive a key or combination to your mailbox, located near your hall office.
 On-campus and off-campus mail receptacles are also available near your hall office.
 US mail is delivered to hall offices Monday through Saturday.
 Your mail should be addressed with: your name, your residence hall name and room number, The College of New Jersey, PO Box 7718, Ewing, New Jersey 08628-0718.
 Mail for the College Houses is delivered by the HA.

 All non-emergency work should be submitted via work order form on the Facilities webpage.
 Requests can also be made via phone at 609.771.2353 if computer access is unavailable.

 After hours, weekends, or holidays, the Campus Police Dispatcher at x2167 or 911 should be called in the event of an emergency.